 In Chinese Medicine health conditions are thought to arise due to "disharmonies" in the body as a system.
 These disharmonies are called "patterns" and the very purpose of herbal formulas is to fight them in order to restore the body's harmony.

-In this case Liu Yi San is used by TCM practitioners to fight patterns like Summer Heat or Damp-Heat in the Bladder.
+In this case Liu Yi San is used by TCM practitioners to fight patterns like Damp-Heat in the Bladder or Summer Heat.
 From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as stomach flu, gastroenteritis or heatstroke for instance.

 On this page, after a detailed description of each of the two ingredients in Liu Yi San, we review the patterns and conditions that Liu Yi San helps treat.